SEAME-pt/Team5_Senna_Tech/docs/sprints/sprint_2_report.md

 ## 🎯 Objectives for this Sprint

-- Solve the battery drops problem.
 - Install and configure AGL.
 - Migrate the existing project to the AGL environment.
-- Adapt and migrate the Qt environment.
+- Solve the battery drops problem.
-- Integrate and validate the car control module within AGL.
 - Implement Cross Compilation.
-- Improve QT application.
+- Set up ThreadX.
+- Implement CAN protocol for microcontroller communication.
-- Implement TSF.
+- Continue the implementation of TSF.

 ---